 The chocolate and tropical fruit farm is located about 7 km north of the small town of Santa Fe.
 Right on the Rio Santa Maria, this fertile 1.3 hectares provides us with a consistent and varied supply of food and natural beauty.
 We have a large harvest of cacao and coffee and are processing it all on the farm.
 We make a really fine set of chocolate bars that we sell locally and do a cacao farm tour occasionally.
 The farm is a rich ecosystem of garden and food forest production.
 We have ducks and chickens.

 We want to be the change we wish to see in world; and to inspire others to homestead and live their Truth.
 We want to share with others on similar paths.

-We are here to live close to nature, enjoy a healthy low stress life in natural beauty, build community, raise children, and sustain ourselves with causing as little harm in the world system.
+We are here to live close to nature, enjoy a healthy low stress life in natural beauty, build community, raise children, and sustain ourselves outside the globalized system.
 We want to invite people here to enjoy this life with us!
 We are here to spread the love, peace, joy, and magic that the nature here has shared with us!

 DIY and building projects

 Help around the house

 This project could involve children.
 For more information see our guidelines and tips here.

 Santa Fe is home to a still thriving traditional Panamanian campesino culture.
 Many neighbors are talented artisans and traditional musicians.
 The area has a rich history and there is much to learn from visiting with neighbors.
 Folks love to share their stories, especially since the youth are leaving for the city life and the elders know well that soon there will be noone left to carry on their cultural heritage.
 We have cultivated positive relationships with the community and feel blessed to have been embraced with warm hospitality by our neighbors.